oskartt/Smart-Home/README.md

 An intelligent home thermostat that automatically increases its heating level when it’s cold outside and decreases it when it’s warm, maintaining comfort and optimizing energy use.

 Members:
-- Mehmet Ali Kurnaz,
+- Mehmet Ali Kurnaz
-- Efe Demir,
+- Efe Demir
-- Oskar Przybyl,
+- Oskar Przybyl
-- Yardiel Omar Lopez Estevez.
+- Yardiel Omar Lopez Estevez